Brian Gamble

 Brian "the Blade" Gamble (born April 24, 1970) is an American martial artist and professional wrestler.

+Early life and education

-He was born in the state of Ohio, raised in Franklin Square, New York and now resides in Orlando, Florida.
+He was born in the state of Ohio, raised in Franklin Square, New York.
+Gamble holds a bachelor's degree from the State University of New York and an MBA from Clarkson University.
+While attending school in the town of Potsdam, Brian became a member of the Fraternity Phi Chi Epsilon.

 Television appearances

 Gamble is a Ninjutsu expert, having studied the technique for nine years.
 He is also proficient in amateur wrestling, Seishin Teki Kyoko, Aikido, Taekwondo, Tang Soo Do (tangsudo) and kickboxing, and is trained in the usage of a variety of mêlée and ranged weapons.
 His fighting skills led to him appearing on Mortal Kombat: Conquest as an extra and taking part in an episode of American Gladiators in which he set the world record in the "Wall" contest.
 In addition, Gamble also served as a bodyguard for the singer Alice Cooper and the band Queens of the Stone Age.

 Between 1999 and 2001, Gamble appeared on RollerJam as a skater.
 He competed for the New York Enforcers, the Texas Rustlers and Illinois Riot.
 Following the cancellation of RollerJam, he returned to his study of martial arts.